 Table of Contents

-1. Provide Strong Light for your Indoor Herb Garden.
+1. Provide Strong Light For Your Indoor Herb Garden.

 Herbs grown in strong bright light will most definitely have the best flavor.
 Good strong light also encourages their growth.
 Providing enough light is one of the most important factors in successfully growing herbs indoors.

 Herbs prefer 6-8 hours of direct sunlight.
-A bright, sunny window or sun room is an ideal location for growing herbs indoors.
-Southern facing windows are the best choice.
+A bright, sunny window or sunroom is an ideal location for growing herbs indoors.
+Southern-facing windows are the best choice.
 You can add a small table directly in front of your window if the window sill is simply not large enough to comfortably fit your pots.

 If you don’t have a bright enough window, you can still be successful in growing herbs indoors.
 All you need to do is provide an additional light source.
 If you are growing just one or two herb pots, you can use a simple task light with a CFL bulb from the hardware store.

 You can also choose to grow herbs that will do better with a little less sun.
-Parsley, Mint and Chives can handle less than 6 hours of direct sunlight.
+Parsley, Mint, and Chives can handle less than 6 hours of direct sunlight.

-2. The Temperature should be between 60-70 degrees.
+2. The Temperature Should Be Between 60-70 Degrees.

-Occasionally when you want to slow the growth for your herb plants, the temperature can be reduced further to between 60-65 degrees.
+Occasionally when you want to slow the growth of your herb plants, the temperature can be reduced further to between 60-65 degrees.
 Some plants require a dormant period.
 If you are overwintering plants indoors, you can store them in a cooler location.

 In homes with drafty windows, it may get too cold directly next to the window.
 You can easily remedy this problem by adding insulation to your windows (even a towel placed between the window & screen will help).

-3. An Infrequent, Slow Thorough Watering is best.
+3. An Infrequent, Slow, Thorough Watering is Best.

 Don’t worry that this is too dry & will harm your herb plants.
 The soil dries out from the top first, so although the top is dry, the soil is probably plenty moist at the bottom of the pot.
-The goal is to get the roots to grow deep down looking for water.
+The goal is to get the roots to grow deep down, looking for water.
 This encourages a strong healthy root system.

 Another important tip is to water your herbs slowly.
 If you water too quickly, the water may run straight through the pot and out the drainage holes before the soil has a chance to absorb it.